diggadoodoo/discord-bot-mobile/tutorial.md

 ---

-### I wrote this very late at night, if I am not clear enough, contact me via my [discord server](https://discord.gg/J3pSg6R) and I will explain better to you.
+### If I am not clear enough, contact me via my [discord server](https://discord.gg/t2nV9kBnch) and I will explain better to you.